russelldb/riak_core/docs/ring_claim.md

 - 4 nodes with 6 vnodes and 1 node with 8 vnodes is worse still - as it isolates one node with more load than the others, creating 'one slow node', a scenario with known side effects.

 An uneven distribution of vnodes will be inefficient.
-Isolating one node with more load will have side effects beyond inefficiency, especially where this leads to the vnodes on that node frequently going into an overload state;  although it may be unavoidable for one node to have one more partition that all other nodes if the most even balance is desired (for example with a ring-size of 256 and 5 nodes).
+Isolating one node with more load will have side effects beyond inefficiency, especially where this leads to the vnodes on that node frequently going into an overload state.
+It may be unavoidable for one node to have one more partition that all other nodes if the most even balance is desired (for example with a ring-size of 256 and 5 nodes).

 ### Minimising transfer counts